Battle of Nicopolis: Captives and ransom

 Bayezid toured the battlefield later that day, hoping to find the corpse of the King of Hungary.
 His rage was only heightened by the discovery of the massacred prisoners from Rahovo.
 He ordered all of the prisoners assembled before him the following morning (26 September).
 The Turks recognized Jacques de Helly, a French knight who had served under Murad I, and had him identify the chief nobles for ransom.
 Coucy, Bar, D'Eu, Gui de La Tremoïlle and several others were grouped with Nevers to be spared.
-Those judged to be under age 20 were also spared and put into forced servitude.
+Those judged to be under the age of 20 were taken as slaves by the Turks.

 The rest, thought to number several thousand, were bound together in groups of three or four and had their hands tied to be marched naked before the Sultan.
 Ordered to proceed, a group of executioners proceeded to kill each group in turn, either by decapitation or by severing their limbs from the body.
 Nevers and the rest of the noble captives were forced to stand beside Bayezid and watch the executions.
 Jean Le Maingre, called "Boucicaut", was recognized in the line, and Nevers fell to his knees before the Sultan and indicated with intertwined fingers that they were like brothers.
 Thus convinced that Boucicaut was worth a noble ransom, he was spared and grouped with the other high nobles.
 The killing continued from early morning until late afternoon, at which point Bayezid, either himself sickened by the bloodshed or convinced by his ministers that he was unnecessarily enraging Christendom against him, called off the executioners.
 Leaving aside the more hyperbolic account, the number of dead is said to have ranged from 300 to 3,000, though the number of dead on the battlefield was much more.

 Of those who fled the battlefield, few survived.
 So many attempted to swim to the boats in the Danube that several sank from the load; afterward, those on the boats pushed away those trying to board.
 Many who attempted to swim all the way across the river drowned.
 Sigismund, fearful of Wallachian treachery, sailed to the Black Sea and Constantinople before making his way home by sea.
 Those Crusaders who made it across the Danube and tried to return home by land found that the land they were traveling over had already been stripped of forage by the retreating force of Wallachians.
 Reduced to wandering through the woods in rags and robbed of whatever possessions they had, many of the starved survivors died along the way.
 Perhaps the most famous of the few who reached home after this journey was Count Rupert of Bavaria (Ruprecht Pipan), eldest son of the future King Rupert of Germany, who arrived at his doorstep in beggar's rags and died several days later from his trials.